A World Without Zero

 The curious thing about zero in mathematics is that it took so long to develop, mainly because mathematics used to be about counting real world objects rather than abstract problems.
 The irony is that today, the most accurate measurements and predictions of the real world and how it works now relies on this form of abstracted maths.

-Yet, I believe that there is a fundamental flaw at the heart of this system, that zero (or it's cousin infinity) does not exist in the real world.
+Yet, I believe that there is a fundamental flaw at the heart of this system, that zero (or its cousin infinity) does not exist in the real world.
 If so, is it reasonable to say that any mathematical system that uses those concepts can be accurately applied to the real world?

 It appears that the conclusion is that mathematical laws are not supposed to actually define the real world, but something beyond it, something better.
 This is obvious if considered in detail.
 Every calculation is an ideal, not completely gritty and realistic.
 Even simple calculations like the speed of a car, these are idealised.
 The actual motion might chug one way or the other, affected by this micro pulse of air, this beetle or speck of gravel.
 Mathematical preditions were always beyond reality.